cubiq/ComfyUI_Workflows/image_conditioning/README.md

 ## [IPAdapter image + text](./IPAdapter_basic_SDXL.json)

-[IPAdapter](https://github.com/tencent-ailab/IP-Adapter) are a series of lightweight and rather effective models for image conditioning.
+[IPAdapter](https://github.com/tencent-ailab/IP-Adapter) are a series of very effective models for image conditioning.
 They can be used alone or in conjuction with text and ControlNets.

 In this workflow we offer a simple image+text conditioning example.
 Also check the [experiments](#experiments) for more use cases.
 We are using SDXL but models for SD1.5 are also available.

 You need to download [these pretrained models](https://huggingface.co/h94/IP-Adapter/tree/main) on huggingface and install the [ComgyUI extension](https://github.com/cubiq/ComfyUI_IPAdapter_plus) (from yours truly).
 Note that **you need both the model and the image encoder**.
-Follow the installation instruction on the extension.
+Follow the installation instruction on the extension page.

 The workflow itself is very simple and similar to the style model.

-The IPAdapter models are very powerful and you can get interesting results with them.
-Check the [experiments](#experiments) for more examples.
+:bulb: **Tip**: You can use multiple reference images using the `ImageBatch` node.

 <img src="./images/ipadapter-img-txt.jpg" height="256" alt="IPAdapter" />